 In January 2014, HACSM implemented an online waitlist portal.
-All new applicants who are interested in the voucher program can create their own secure user ID and password, complete the data entry of their household information online.
+All new applicants who are interested in the voucher program can create their own secure user ID and password and complete the data entry of their household information online.
 This online system allows applicants to take responsibility for keeping their information current.
 An expiration date (12 months from the date of the application, or the last renewal or update date) is set for each application, thus eliminating the need for HACSM to periodically purge the waiting list.
 This process allows the waiting list to be always open because it is self-purged and enables applicants to apply or reapply at any time.
 The online system has proven to be effective for HACSM as well as its applicants.

 In 2019, HACSM tested a new online waitlist system for two of the newly developed PBV properties.
 The new system was used for waiting list openings as well as on-going management.
 The new online system has proven to be effective and is supported by applicants as well as service providers.
-HACSM will be working on moving the aforementioned HCV waitlist portal to the new system.
+Since then, HACSM has implemented the new system for all of its waiting lists.

-Expand Community Partnerships and Commitments with Support Service Providers
+Expand Community Partnerships and Commitments with Support Service Providers by Samaritan House, DriveForward Electric Vehicle Program presented by Peninsula Family Services, and